CTCycle/XREPORT-radiological-reports-generator/README.md

 ~~~

 Choose **Launch application**.
 The launcher prepares the local runtimes and
-dependencies as needed, initializes the application data store, starts the
+dependencies as needed, initializes the application data store, starts FastAPI
+and a lightweight server for the existing production Angular bundle, and opens
-services, and opens the browser as soon as the frontend preview is reachable.
+the browser as soon as the frontend is reachable.
 XREPORT then shows its initialization surface while the local FastAPI service
 finishes preparing the database and runtime resources.
 The normal workspace is
 revealed only after `/api/health` reports that the backend is ready.

 The first launch may take several minutes while dependencies and the frontend
-are prepared.
-Allow the process to finish and keep an internet connection
+bundle are prepared.
+Allow the process to finish and keep an internet
-available.
-Later launches are normally faster because the prepared resources
+connection available.
+Later launches reuse the deterministic build-state
-are reused.
+manifest and skip Angular compilation while the frontend inputs remain current.
+If either configured port is occupied, Launch shows the owning processes before
+asking once for permission to terminate them; a decline or non-interactive
+launch leaves those processes untouched.

 For a direct launch without the menu, use: